 Surprise!
 Another retailer is holding a massive early Black Friday sale today on kitchen appliances, furniture and more

 Black Friday 2022 won't be here for another month, but retailers have already begun offering early Black Friday deals.
-The latest retailer to join the October discounting frenzy is Wayfair -- the company's Way Day sale runs from Oct.
-26-27.
+The latest retailer to join the October discounting frenzy is Wayfair -- the company's Way Day sale starts today.
+The 2-day sale ends tomorrow-- so you'll want to check out these deals right away.

-Ahead of the Black Friday frenzy, Wayfair is already offering discounts of up to to 55% off on small kitchen appliances, along with furniture deals starting at $99.
-Here are the best early Way Day deals now.

 Top products in this article